LT-IntroToAI-SY2324/a2-movie-chatbot-dlturner17/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Something that was difficult was figuring out how to code the part with the % because I didn't know what to do because I never used percents in java or python.

 2. Explain how you could use the match function for extracting information from a movie database.
+We could use the match funtion to look for a specific movie